 Section 1.
 Volunteer Committee Chair shall:

-Oversee and coordinate the activities of the PTO volunteers.
+Oversee and coordinate the activities of the PTO volunteers and donations needed for events.

 Recruit and maintain a pool of volunteers for the PTO's committees, fundraisers and events.
 Volunteer chair should coordinate with corresponding secretary to share information via web and social media.

-Organize and oversee the work and activities of the volunteers for the VIP room to include projects in need of copying, laminating, sorting, etc.
+Organize and oversee the work and activities of the volunteers for the work room to include projects in need of copying, laminating, sorting, etc.

 Prepare a brief monthly report to be presented at the PTO General Meeting.